cjpais/writing/serve/day/oct9_2020/index.md

 directly with other things on the page.
 There should be a common interface to be able to do this irrespective of the language.
 How?
 Not sure.

+Also multiple ways to publish (via server, github, etc, etc)

+Some of the question is how do you make a generic feed for all kinds of data and make it meaningful across time and space (domains).
+I don't quite know what I am saying here, so probably needs a little more thought.

 There is also the question of how does text look?
 How can a page be reduced?
 If I have this workspace how is a function applied to it to actually output HTML or something that someone else can see?
 Hmmmmmmmmmmmmmmmmmmmmmmmmmm